mvs-develop/dev.bitshares.works/docs/development/apps/node_types.rst

 .. image:: ../../_static/output/NodesTypes1.png
-        :alt: BitShares Architecture
+        :alt: DNA Architecture
         :width: 700px
         :align: center

-After proper BitShares-Core release installed, each type node is implemented by the same executable, however, each node would need to set up different configurations to start the node.
+After proper DNA-Core release installed, each type node is implemented by the same executable, however, each node would need to set up different configurations to start the node.

 For example; although a block producing node can have full history, that would be a waste of resources.
 Block producing nodes *should* run with minimal plugins (i.e., only witness_plugin).
 Also, Block producing nodes should not have open network ports.